/

 The Packages

-Zen’s mainstream home full fibre tiers run from 100, 300, 500 and 900Mbps, with Full Fibre Max pushing up to 2Gbps in selected areas.
-Where full fibre still is not available, Zen also sells part-fibre options.
+Zen’s mainstream home full fibre tiers run from 100, 300, 500 and 900Mbps, with Full Fibre Max pushing up to 2Gbps where it is available.
+Where full fibre has not reached an address yet, Zen can still offer part-fibre options in some areas.

 Full Fibre 100 to Max

-Full Fibre 100 & 300: The sensible entry points for modern homes.
-100Mbps is enough for streaming and everyday use, while 300Mbps is a strong middle ground for busier households.
+Full Fibre 100 & 300: Sensible entry points for most modern homes.
+100Mbps is enough for everyday streaming, browsing and video calls, while 300Mbps gives busier households more breathing room.

 Full Fibre 500: The family sweet spot.
-500Mbps gives you room for big game downloads, multiple video calls and plenty of smart-home kit without the connection feeling stretched.
+500Mbps gives you headroom for big downloads, multiple video calls, 4K streaming and smart-home kit without the connection feeling stretched.

 Full Fibre 900 & Max: For heavier users.
-900Mbps is the main gigabit-class tier, while Full Fibre Max goes up to 2Gbps in selected areas for people who want a bit more headroom or simply want the top package Zen sells.
+900Mbps is the main gigabit-class tier, while Full Fibre Max goes up to 2Gbps in selected areas for people who want more headroom or the fastest home package Zen sells.

 Performance & Speed